bigscience-workshop/biomedical/README.md

 #### How can I find the appropriate license for my dataset?

 The license for a dataset is not always obvious.
 Here are some strategies to try in your search,

+* check the `Experiment A: Annotated Datasets` tab of the [google sheet](https://docs.google.com/spreadsheets/d/1eOa9NhNmgGLByWKZ9ioKmNErq824dGA-nV5WpRWZ4a8/edit?usp=sharing) we used while planning the hackathon
 * check for files such as README or LICENSE that may be distributed with the dataset itself
 * check the dataset webpage
 * check publications that announce the release of the dataset
 * check the website of the organization providing the dataset

 If no official license is listed anywhere, but you find a webpage that describes general data usage policies for the dataset, you can fall back to providing that URL in the `_LICENSE` variable.
-If you can't find any license information, please make a note in your PR and put `_LICENSE=Unknown` in your dataset script.
+If you can't find any license information, please make a note in your PR and put `_LICENSE="Unknown"` in your dataset script.

 #### What if my dataset is not publicly available?